 As at the date of this Report, the company's share capital is equal to Euro 10,328,618,260.14, fully subscribed and paid-in.
 It is represented by 1,140,290,072 ordinary shares without nominal value.
-Each share entitles to one vote.
+Each share entitles the holder to one vote.

-All shares are dematerialised.
-The circulation and legitimacy procedures are regulated by law.
+All shares are issued in dematerialised form.
+Procedures for the circulation and legitimation of shares are governed by law.

-STRUCTURE OF THE SHARE CAPITAL no. of shares % Listed rights and obligations of Share capital /Unlisted Ordinary shares 1,140,290,072 100.00 Listed (Milan stock exchange)() =
+SHARE CAPITAL STRUCTURE No. of shares % of share capital Listed /Unlisted rights and obligations Ordinary shares 1,140,290,072 100.00 Listed (Milan Stock Exchange) =